rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Taxation Doctrines.md

 ## Other Taxation Doctrines
 The following are also important doctrines relating to the State’s power to tax:
 - **Doctrine of Judicial Non-interference**, or sometimes referred to as *judicial stability*, refers to the non-interference of courts within equal and coordinate jurisdiction.
+In the case of tax cases, since the Court of Tax Appeals has jurisdiction regarding this subject matter, has the right of injunction to restrict collection of a [[national tax|national tax]].
 - **Imprescriptibly of Taxation**, wherein taxes are subject to a prescriptive period for assessment and collection.
 Examples include the action for claim of refund by a taxpayer, which prescribes after two-years. *If the action for it has already prescribed, the taxpayer may no longer raise a claim for taxes paid to the courts*.
 - **Prospectivity of Tax Laws**, which states that generally, tax laws shall apply prospectively unless otherwise legislatively intended by express terms or by necessary implication.
 This is in resonance with Chapter 1 Article 4 of the New Civil Code, which states that *laws shall have no retroactive effect, unless the contrary is provided*.
 - **Strictissimi Juris**, or *in accordance to the strictest interpretation of the law*, which is necessary if cases relating to interpretation of tax laws is raised before the Supreme Court.
 As a rule, taxes paid are liberally in favour of the taxpayer and construed against the government, but for tax exemptions, the contrary is true.